| CloserLook > John > John 5: 1-16 |

 As we enter chapter

-5, Jesus has left Galilee and was making the long trek to
+5, Jesus had left Galilee, and was making the long trek to

 As far as the

-Gospel of John records, Jesus had only preformed one miracle, namely the
+Gospel of John records, Jesus had only performed one miracle, namely, the

 Obviously,